sophiephill/Fires_and_Cocci/README.md

 The code is divided into five folders:

-1.**Analysis** contains the code to estimate the number of cases of coccidioidomycosis averted by or attributed to the 2007-2009 and the 2012-2015 droughts in California.
-Within this folder, the R scripts are as follows
+1. **Analysis** contains the code to analyze the effect estimates obtained from the generalized synthetic control analysis and covariate data.
+Within this folder, the R scripts are as follows:
-* analysis.ipynb
-* functions.py
-* Results Data
-* CovariateITSAnalysis.R
+* *Results Data* contains csv files for the effect estimates obtained from our analyses
+* *CovariateITSAnalysis.R* contains the code for
 * getPercentChange.R
 * GsynthControlSensitivityAnalysis.R
 * InteractionAnalysis.R